mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 depending on the intensity of conditions.
-Unusual weather effects include flammable methane clouds, rain of sulphuric acid, mists of poisonous gas, flash floods, carbon dioxide glaciers subliming to gas in the heat of the characters’ footsteps...
+Unusual weather effects include flammable methane clouds, rain of sulphuric acid, mists of poisonous gas, flash floods, carbon dioxide glaciers subliming to gas in the heat of the characters' footsteps...

 Falling
 A character who falls on a 1-gravity world suffers 1d6 damage